Orange storm cripples Palma: parks closed, markets cancelled – Is the city well prepared?

 The city reacted correctly and quickly.
 But the event exposes administrative and infrastructural weaknesses.
 The key question remains: Do we use such warnings to enforce sustainable improvements?
 If, after the storm, we only clean up and carry on as before, Palma will face the same stress again soon.
 A better approach would combine short-term aid and long-term investments – so that the next storm night causes less chaos and market traders do not have to fear for their livelihoods each time.

-For current updates the administration continues to recommend the official warning channels and local announcements.
+For current updates the administration continues to recommend the official warning channels and local announcements, such as the Spanish Civil Protection website.
 I will drive past Son Ferriol again later; around 14:00 there was an emergency vehicle there.
 Final tip: better leave the umbrella in the cupboard today and avoid overloading the neighbourhood WhatsApp.

 Similar News